compwron/feedbackahead/README.md

 ## Scenarios for a feedback workshop

-These scenarios are specifically aimed at software developers doing pair programming in an agile environment, but they might be generalizable beyond that context.
+These scenarios are specifically aimed at software consultants in an agile environment, but they might be generalizable beyond that context.

 ### Workshop: